apptainer/singularity-userdocs/contributing.rst

 Singularity on Slack
 ====================

-Many of our users come to slack for quick help with an issue.
+Many of our users come to Slack for quick help with an issue.
 You can find us at `singularity-container <https://singularity-container.slack.com/>`_.

 ----------------------
 Contribute to the code